dtrung98/MusicPlayer/README.md

 ## Features
 * Dark Theme Style with wallpaper as background
-* One activity, all fragments with fancy animation
+* Single activity, all fragments architecture with fancy animation
-* Play preview of a song, audio visualizer progress bar
+* Play the sample/preview of a song, audio visualizer progress bar
-* Play Controller is able to be opened anywhere
+* Play Controller is able to be opened everywhere
-* Long tap to show shortcut
+* Large artist image loading, and can be used as background
+* View lyrics, view song details
+* Metadata editor
 * Learn your hobby, automatically create new playlist
 * etc